Saturday, December 28, 2024

 {Mark's 63rd birthday would have been this coming Wednesday, so this is maybe fitting}

 The very last weekend that Mark and I had together was a good one.
-I remember big chunks of it, and I fill in with what I know we probably did.
 We visited a brewery and Italian restaurant in Llano, as well as a winery, then a tasting room, in Mason.
-At Highlands, I would have fixed us a simple dinner to enjoy by the firepit.
-I do remember staying up much later than Mark did.
+At Highlands, I fixed us a simple dinner to enjoy by the firepit.
+I remember staying up much later than Mark did.

 He was so tired, recovering from a heart attack, but we didn't know this.